70 Scrum Master Theses

-- Scrum is not a methodology, but a framework.
-There are no rules that apply to each and every scenario — just good practices that have worked before in other organizations.
+- Scrum is not a methodology but a framework.
+There are no rules that apply to each scenario — just good practices that have worked before in other organizations.

 - The good practices of other organizations cannot simply be copied to your own.
 Every good practice requires a particular context to work.

-- As somebody hiring for a Scrum Team, you need to determine for yourself what works for your organization — which is a process, not a destination.
+- As somebody hiring for a Scrum Team, you need to determine what works for your organization — which is a process, not a destination.